WasmCert/WasmCert-Coq/README.md

 The quotes from the WebAssembly standard (starting with `std-doc`) are (C) their respective authors.

 This work is in progress, comprising WasmCert, a Coq-Specification of the Wasm operational semantics, and WasmRef, a Coq-representation of the Wasm pseudo-code standard which yields an OCAML interpreter.
-Our initial work used the definitions published in PLDI'17 and we are now adapting the definitions to Wasm 1.0., the specification as ratified by W35.
+While our initial work used the definitions published in PLDI'17, we have now adapted the mechanisation to Wasm 1.0., the specification as ratified by the W3C.

 # TODOs